mathieucarbou/megatron/docs/index.md

 So in case of a failover, it will change nothing for the plugins streaming data to some servers: the emitter will just change.
 But for plugins like the REST plugin, then you'll gave to connect to the newly active server.

+### Standalone Usage

+Coming soon!

 ### Cloud support

 Any megatron property can be also passed as a _Java System Property_ or an _Environment Variable_.

 For environment variables, property names must be set in upper-case and underscore replaces point.

 __Example:__